Debashis26/Training/git-topic.md

 Developers create short-lived feature branches for specific tasks or features.
 These branches are integrated into the mainline branch as soon as they're ready.

 _Mainline/Branch:_
-The mainline branch, often referred to as master, is always in a state that could potentially be released.
+The mainline branch, often referred to as the master, is always in a state that could potentially be released.
 Integration happens frequently and is usually automated through continuous integration tools.

 Trunk Based Development aims to minimize the overhead of managing multiple long-lived branches and encourages a fast-paced development cycle.
 However, it requires a strong focus on automated testing and continuous integration to ensure that the mainline remains stable.